lankef/pyAQSC/docs/background-solves-for.md

 # Solves for

 ## Definitions
 PyAQSC solves the following unknowns self-consistently.
+These quantities are managed by instances of `aqsc.Equilibrium`.
+On how to access these quantities, see [aqsc.Equilibrium API](api-equilibrium.md).

 - $X_n,Y_n,Z_n(\chi, \phi)$ - The coordinate transformation between the flux coordinate and a known Frenet frame:
   $$